Ellen White Investigation

 1885, Aug.
 7

-Departed on mission trip to Christian Europe.
+Departed from her mission trip to Christian Europe.

 1887, Summer